brevzin/cpp_proposals/1061_sb_pack/sb-extensions.md

 ```
 :::

 Of course, not exactly like that (we're not literally introducing a generic lambda, there's no added function scope, all of these statements are directly in `foo` so that `return`s work, etc.).
-But this is the model.
+But this is the model: a structured binding pack, if not already a templated entity, introduces an _implicit template region_.

 Importantly, it helps answer all of the questions in the previous examples: do the `static_assert`s fire in the [Varna example addendum](#the-varna-example)?
 No, none of them fire.